The Prestige: Identifying the Main Character

 There is an easy question you can ask yourself to help you identify the Main Character in a story: “Where do we as an audience stand?”

-Contrast this with the question you would ask to identify the Impact Character: “Who are we looking at?”
+Contrast this with the question you would ask to identify the Influence Character: “Who are we looking at?”

 Both are questions relating to point-of-view.
 The first identifies the personal “I” perspective.
 The second signifies the impersonal “You” perspective.
 Both are needed in a story, but only one represents our place as an audience within a story.